grafana/github-datasource/README.md

 * I am trying to use a template variable in the "Query" field and it's not working

 Template variables are currently not supported outside of the "Owner / Organization" and "Repository" fields.

+* Why are there two selection options for Pull Requests and Issue times when creating annotations?

+There are two times that affect an annotation:

+* The time range of the dashboard or panel
+* The time that should be used to display the event on the graph

+The first selection is used to filter the events that display on the graph.
+For example, if you select "closed at", only events that were "closed" in your dashboard's time range will be displayed on the graph.

+The second selection is used to determine where on the graph the event should be displayed.

+Typically these will be the same, however there are some cases where you may want them to be different.